 Seeing we hadn’t digested the adventure of getting from Bosnia and Herzegovina to Montenegro by bus yet – at some point you just get too old for that kind of shit – and especially since it was hardly more expensive than the bus for 3 people, we decided to take a taxi to get to Albania.
 For only € 40 he dropped us off in Shköder, the most southern point of Lake Skadar which lies on the border between Montenegro and Albania.
 The whole trip took 2-3 hours, most of which were spend waiting at the border, seeing it’s only a 50 kms drive and the roads are in good condition.
 Don’t get too excited yet, as things are about to change.
 Drastically…

 There’s not much to see or do in Shköder, so use the afternoon for some relaxing, getting your car sorted and things like that.
+At this point, you might start doubting your decision to come to Albania, in which case these 15 reasons to visit Albania will come in handy.

 DAY 11 – LAKE KOMANI